iceclementi/imcomingtotyabot/README.md

 ## Features

 ### Polls
-- 🆕 You can now add descriptions to polls!
 - Build a standard poll with options where users can vote their names
+- Add an optional description to the poll
 - Toggle between single or multiple votes allowed for each user
 - Toggle whether a comment is required for each option in the poll
 - Users may leave a comment for an option they selected
   - If comment is required, users are forced to enter a comment or their vote will not be registered

-### Lists 🆕
+### Lists
 - Build a manual poll with options and pre-determined choices
 - Set of options and choices must be made beforehand
-- Insert each choice in one or multiple options, depending on the settings
+- Add a choice to one or multiple options, depending on the settings
 - **Great for attendance taking or organising people into groups!** 👏

+### Templates 🆕
+- Create a pre-defined template for building polls or lists
+- **Makes building similar polls/lists faster!** 👏
+- Title and description can be **interactive**
+  - E.g. Dates in the title changes automatically depending on the week

-### Groups 🆕
+### Groups
 <table>
   <tr>
     <td><h3>⚠</h3></td>